 When it comes to seeking out addiction treatment, there are different ways in which you can receive treatment.
 Some people check into a hospital or rehabilitation center to provide 24/7 care.
-Others stay at home while receiving treatment – instead attending sessions throughout the week.
+Others stay at home while receiving treatment – instead of attending sessions throughout the week.

 Staying overnight in a hospital or rehabilitation center in order to receive treatment is known as ‘inpatient treatment’.
-This is typically ideal for those that need more intensive treatment or those who would prefer to get away from the triggers and influences of everyday life.
+This is typically ideal for those who need more intensive treatment or those who would prefer to get away from the triggers and influences of everyday life.

 Staying at home while receiving treatment is meanwhile known as ‘outpatient treatment’.
 This is preferable for those who do not feel they need intensive therapy.
-It also offers the freedom to arrange treatment around commitments such as work, childcare or petcare.
+It also offers the freedom to arrange treatment around commitments such as work, childcare, or pet care.

 There are however other forms of treatment that can bridge the gap.
 ‘Intensive outpatient treatment’ is one example of this that could be worth exploring.